dhsouthbend/python/sections/variables.md

 <class 'list'>
 ```

-Variables can have letters, numbers, and underscores, but should start with a letter.
+Variables can have letters, numbers, and underscores, **but should start with a letter**.

 If you are curious about learning more about naming conventions for variables, you can check out the PEP8 style guide's section on [Naming Conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions).
 PEP8 is the widely accepted guide for Python programmers everywhere.